projectatomic/atomic-site/source/blog/2016-03-01-skopeo-inspect-remote-images.html.md

 The tool will output a json representation of the image available in the registry, instead of downloading it and later performing the inspection.
 As part of the output, `skopeo` lists also all available tags the image has on the given registry.
 The full json output is really similar to the `docker inspect` output, but it lacks some information such as the size of the image (which is not relevant in a remote inspection).

-`skopeo`  also supports registries that require authentication (such as private images on `docker.io`):
+The `skopeo` app also supports registries that require authentication (such as private images on `docker.io`):

 ```
 $ skopeo docker.io/runcom/busyboxt